synfonaut/Open-Directory/README.md

 ## Ideas
 * AIP to sign data by author
-* Categories "pull up" and aggregate their sub-categories
 * Attach comments to votes?
 * on-chain planaria... end up doing similar "state processing" code to bring "objects" up to date, eventually will need full Planaria, but for lighter apps, planarium.js?
 * protocol processor that's a planaria state machine transformer, but embedded in a bitcoin tx, so everything is still onchain (schema)